jerometerry/potassium/README.md

 Here's a code snippit for listening to an Event of int's.
 ```
-    Event<int> e; // obtained from a series of operations on an EventSink or a BehaviorSink
+    Event<int> e; // obtained from a series of operations on Events / Behaviors
     ...
     var l = e.Listen(v => Console.Write("{0} ", v));
 ```